Greybull, Wyoming: Airport

-The town is served by the nearby South Big Horn County Airport used for General Aviation operations but which was the base for air tankers operating in the forest firefighting role, for many years flown by the local firm.
+The town is served by the nearby South Big Horn County Airport used for General Aviation operations but which was the base for air tankers operating in the forest firefighting role, for many years flown by a local firm, Hawkins & Powers Aviation.

-Christler-Avery Aviation was founded by Mel Christler and Morris Avery in 1951 offering aerial spraying operating B-18 Bolo, B-25 Mitchell, Northrop Delta aircraft.
+Christler-Avery Aviation was founded by Mel Christler and Morris Avery in 1951 offering aerial spraying operating Douglas B-18 Bolo, North American B-25 Mitchell, Northrop Delta aircraft.
 Mel Christler transferred to Thermopolis in 1961 and sold his share in the company to Avery.

 Avery Aviation was founded by Morris Avery in 1961 building a hangar and developing the airport facilities.
-The airline operated Bell 47, Cessna 195, Consolidated PB4Y-2 Privateer and at Avery's death was sold to the pilots.
+The company operated Bell 47, Cessna 195, Consolidated PB4Y-2 Privateer and at Avery's death was sold to the pilots.